suvrotica/Carbonatik-Landing/src/lib/posts/mining-expeditions.md

 ---
-title: "Showcase: Our Sri Lanka Expedition in Photos"
+title: "Showcase: Our Expedition in Photos"
 date: "2025-10-20"
 summary: "A visual journey through our operations"
 ---